Enna1/LLVM-Clang-Examples/README.md

 ## Dataflow Points-to Analysis

-A LLVM pass that implements a flow-sensitive, field- and context-insensitive points-to analysis via dataflow, computing the points-to set for each variable at each distinct program point.
+An LLVM pass that implements a flow-sensitive, field- and context-insensitive points-to analysis via dataflow, computing the points-to set for each variable at each distinct program point.

 For detail, see https://github.com/Enna1/LLVM-Clang-Examples/tree/master/dataflow-points-to-analysis